Two Days on the Dingle Peninsula

 Some of the more well-known visitors include Julia Roberts, Sean Connery, Robert Mitchum and Sir Timothy Dalton.

-Pub Crawl
+Pub Crawl Around Dingle

 Intermixed with our walk through town, we also made sure to take a closer look at two of Dingle’s more famous pubs.
+Here are the places we stopped at for a drink during our first day on the Dingle Peninsula.

 Foxy John’s

 Foxy John’s is famous for doubling as a pub and a hardware store.
-It’s old school in the truest sense of the phrase.
+It’s old school Irish fare in the truest sense of the phrase.
 Even if you don’t drink, you should still walk in to admire the wares.

 Curran’s

-Early Morning Run Through Dingle, Ireland
+Early Morning Run Through Dingle Town

-If you’ve been reading along, you know I’m a big proponent of early morning runs or walks while I travel.
+If you’ve been reading along, you know I’m a big proponent of early morning runs (or walks) while I travel.
 It’s the perfect way to see the sights with no one else around.
-Dingle is no different!
+Dingle is no different

 Go past all the pubs with their fun facades as you make your way to the harbor.
 There’ll be plenty of spots for a short break while you take photos of the pubs without throngs of tourists in your way.

 After you’re done here, make your way across the road to the water’s edge.
 I got here right as the sun was coming up over the hill to the east of the bay.
 My run took a bit of a hit here as I stopped to admire the sunrise for about 20 minutes.
 It was so peaceful and beautiful.
 Every couple minutes, as the sun rose higher and higher, the colors on the water changed to create an ever-evolving mural of shimmering hues.
-I could have stayed till the sun was all the way in the sky, but we had things to do that eventually pulled me away!

 The Dingle Pub